yazi-rs/yazi-rs.github.io/docs/installation.md

    - If you installed Git with scoop, it would be `C:\Users\USERNAME\scoop\apps\git\current\usr\bin`.
 3. Restart your terminal.

-To check if you've done this properly, enter `file`, you should see output similar to the following:
+To check if you've done this properly, enter `file -v`, you should see output similar to the following:

 ```powershell
 C:\Users\yazi> file -v